Tarmean/fzf-session.vim/readme.md

 Simple session loader that works with fzf.
 Sessions are stored in ~/.vim/sessions .
+Make sure this directory exists!

 ![Screenshot](screenshot.png)